Sima Yong: As regent

 Once Sima Ying arrived in Luoyang, he found the troops of his ally Sima Yong there, commanded by Zhang Fang.
-Instead of continuing to support Sima Ying, however, Sima Yong turned his back on Sima Ying and had him removed from his crown prince position, instead creating another brother of Emperor Hui, Sima Chi the Prince of Yuzhang, crown prince.
+Instead of continuing to support Sima Ying, however, Sima Yong turned his back on Sima Ying and had him removed from his crown prince position, instead creating another half-brother of Emperor Hui, Sima Chi the Prince of Yuzhang, crown prince.
 Sima Ying was demoted back to being the Prince of Chengdu.
 Soon, Zhang forced Emperor Hui, Crown Prince Chi, and Sima Ying to move from Luoyang to Chang'an, safely under Sima Yong's control.
 Sima Yong became regent.

 Sima Yong tried to appease possible opposing forces by promoting all of the major princes and warlords, but his promotions did not have the desired effect.
 In fall 305, Sima Yue declared yet another rebellion, this time against Sima Yong, claiming that Sima Yong had improperly forced Emperor Hui to move the capital.
 Various provincial governors and military commanders were forced to be on one side or the other.
 The war was initially inconclusive.
 In early 306, after a few victories by Sima Yue, Sima Yong became fearful, and he executed Zhang to seek peace; Sima Yue refused.
-By summer 306, Sima Yong was forced to abandon both Chang'an and Emperor Hui, and Sima Yue's forces welcomed Emperor Hui back to Luoyang.
+By summer 306, Sima Yong was forced to abandon both Chang'an and Emperor Hui, and Sima Yue's forces welcomed Emperor Hui back to Luoyang on 28 June.

 Sima Yong's troops soon fought back, however, and recaptured Chang'an for Sima Yong, but were unable to capture any other major city in the same region.
-Sima Yue then offered a high-level position to Sima Yong.
+Sima Yue then offered the high-level position of situ to Sima Yong.
 Sima Yong agreed to accept it and started to travel back to Luoyang.
-When he got to Xin'an (新安, near Luoyang), however, he was intercepted by Sima Mo (司馬模) the Prince of Nanyang (Sima Yue's brother) and strangled to death.
+However, when he got to Xin'an (新安, near Luoyang), he was intercepted by Liang Chen (梁臣), a general under Sima Mo (司馬模; Prince of Nanyang and Sima Yue's younger brother) and strangled to death.
 His three sons were killed with him.